telus/tds-community/packages/Ribbon/Ribbon.md

 <Ribbon ribbonCopy="Telus Ribbon" />
 ```

-- `Ribbon` is a fixed width element and will take a string as a prop to display its content.
+- `Ribbon` is an element that takes a string as a prop to display its content, where the Ribbon's width will adjust for.